CodeWithJV/open-holochain-curriculum/slides/testing-and-validation.md

 - Define valid actions in the Holochain network
 - Similar to sanitizing incoming data in web2 servers
 - Ensure data integrity and security
-- Run on both client and receiving peers
-- Help identify corrupted or tampered data
+- Run by each agent before committing data to source chain
+- Checked by peers when propagating data
+- Publishing state changes that break validation results in expulsion.

 </v-clicks>

 ---

-# Characteristics of Validation Rules
+# Characteristics

 <v-clicks>